m8Ae4GcE/partial_hash/README.md

 ## There are only 3 comments in your code?

-"Comments are like the H of Hawaii"
+"Comments are like the H of Hawaii" and there are 15 comments...

 ## Why not a real sha256 of the file?
 The integrity of this file is questionable with your tool and there is a possibility of hash collision in my lab...
 1. The time :